 The advancement of ICTs has necessitated change on how governments, private organization and other institutions like banks conduct their daily business.
 This means that information regarding livelihood, health or education and provision of essential services is likely to be disseminated and provided through ICTs and if these ICTs are inaccessible by larger percentage of population including persons with disabilities then they miss out on these life-saving information and services.
 This not only undermines their rights as envisioned in our laws but also undermines realization of ICT-enabled inclusive development in the county.

 Making ICT Accessible

 Persons with various forms of disabilities face different barriers when it comes to community, economic and social participation activities in the society.
 Lack of accessible ICTs exacerbates these barriers.
 For blind or low vision persons the barrier may include reading print and writing, accessing visual information in print or navigating a website or even the surrounding.
-Accessible ICTs like text-to-speech rendition and voice output, audio description of graphic and visual media, voice recognition, and screen readers among others could greatly in eliminating or reducing the faced barriers.
-Other form of disability like hard of hearing persons digital inclusion measures like provision of Closed and open captioning for videos and in television programmes, text telephone, use of SMS (Text messages) and use of vibrations/alerts instead of audio alerts will ensure these groups of population is included in societal activities.
+Accessible ICTs like text-to-speech rendition and voice output, audio description of graphic and visual media, voice recognition, and screen readers among others could greatly contribute to eliminating or reducing the faced barriers.
+Other forms of disability such as hearing difficulties can benefit from digital inclusion measures.
+Provision of closed and open captioning for videos, text telephone, use of SMS (Text messages) and use of vibration alerts instead of audio alerts will ensure this population group is included in societal activities.

-This is not exhaustive in essence there are many various forms of disabilities that require different types of accessible ICTs to ensure effective participation of persons with disabilities in society.
-To ensure we realize digitally inclusive society, there should be a collaborative effort by government, designers, developers, civil society, private institutions and society in general.
+This is not exhaustive, in essence there are many various forms of disabilities that require different types of accessible ICTs to ensure effective participation of persons with disabilities in society.
+To ensure we make real a digitally inclusive society, there should be a collaborative effort by government, designers, developers, civil society, private institutions and society in general.
 As Mary Pat Radabaugh said ‘’ for most people, technology makes things easier.
 For people with disabilities, technology makes things possible’”